urimikhli/myboxen/README.md

 and you should be able to successfully run `boxen --env`.
 If that runs cleanly, you're in good shape.

+## Extras for Uri
+1) copy bashrc and bash_profile from my boxen urimikhli/myboxen.git  to ~/ as .bashrc and .bash_profile

+2) follow instructions in https://help.github.com/articles/generating-ssh-keys for generating new key for the new machine

+#####

 ## What You Get

 This template project provides the following by default: